EliteDev9472/builderz-solana-dapp-scaffold/README.md

 - [TailwindCSS Documentation](https://tailwindcss.com/docs/guides/nextjs) - learn about TailwindCSS features.

 You can check out [the Cynova GitHub organization](https://github.com/cynova-enterprise) - your feedback and contributions are welcome!

-## Join our Discord

-For any questions, suggestions, join our discord at [https://discord.gg/cynova-enterprise](https://discord.gg/cynova-enterprise).